 Parameter Description Broadcast control on all ports Allows you to enable/disable broadcast storm control for all ports on the switch.
-Select [Enable] and press <enter> to enable broadcast control for all ports.
-Select [Disable] and press <enter> to disable broadcast control for all ports.</enter></enter> Threshold The packet-per-second threshold for broadcast packets on the port.
+Threshold The packet-per-second threshold for broadcast packets on the port.
 (Default is 500 pps.)
 Broadcast Control Enables/disables broadcast control for the port.
 When enabled, the switch will employ a broadcast-control mechanism if the packet-per-second threshold is exceeded.
 This mechanism limits the amount of broadcasts passed by the port to half of the received packet-per-second count.
 The control mechanism remains in effect until the number of received broadcasts falls back below the packet-per-second threshold.
 (Default is Enabled.)